Richard Ridyard

 Faculty Teaching Excellence Award.
 2024

-Humane Studies Award.
+Institute of Humane Studies, George Mason University, Humane Studies Award.
 2023

-Humane Studies Award.
+Institute of Humane Studies, George Mason University, Humane Studies Award.
 2022

-Charles Koch Foundation Dissertation Grant Award.
+Charles Koch Foundation, Charles Koch Foundation Dissertation Grant Award (Postgraduate Award).
 2013

 Teaching qualification: